-Tannenbaum is often equated with Christmas Tree.
-Fir is the best type of tree.
-Its needles are softer and shorter than pines, it's easy to hang ornaments and needles don't shed when they dry out.
-They cling to branches with natural suction cups.
+Tannenbaum is often equated with Christmas tree.
+Fir is best for the holidays.
+Its branches have flat soft foliage, it's easy to hang ornaments.
+Needles don't shed when they dry out, but cling to branches with natural suction cups.

 If at the market looking for a Yule tree or Christmas tree, one way to tell which is fir is to take a needle and roll it between finger and thumb.
 If it rolls easily it's pine or spruce.
 If it's flat and doesn't roll well, it's fir (Douglas fir isn't a real fir tree).